 Comment from our reader:

-I am a banker and I see everyday deceived elderly customers who get fooled by these “reverse mortgages”, they end up losing everything and put their heirs in jeopardy.
-The reverse mortgage is nothing but a scam! – Tim
+The reverse mortgage is a scam!
+I am a banker and I see everyday deceived elderly customers who get fooled by these “reverse mortgages”, they end up losing everything and put their heirs in jeopardy. – Tim

 I’ve been a mortgage banker for over 40 years and during that time I have worked for many big banks, mortgage companies and insurance companies with many different lending products.